Design Strategies - Water

 My Water Report Portal

 EBMUD offers a free portal to help customers track and manage water use.
-Benefits include leak alerts, use notifications, step by step instructions for fixing leaks, and a downloadable record of your water use history.
+Benefits include leak alerts, use notifications, step-by-step instructions for fixing leaks, and a downloadable record of your water use history.

 Flowmeter Rebate